 Strategically located in the fastest-growing consumer market in the Southeast U.S., Jacksonville, Florida has become a hot spot for retailers looking to get closer to the consumer and embrace a new way of thinking when it comes to their distribution models.

-E-commerce giant Amazon opened its first distribution center in Northeast Florida in 2016 and has since added four more fulfillment centers in the area with plans for a sixth recently announced – and for good reason.
+E-commerce giant Amazon opened its first distribution center in Northeast Florida in 2016 and now has four centers in the area, with plans to expand further – and for good reason.
 Jacksonville offers a unique combination of tools helping brands meet today’s delivery demands including speed to market, a variety of warehouse space options and 845,000-plus skilled workers.

 When it comes to getting closer to the consumer, there is no better place to be than Florida, ranked the third largest state in the U.S. by population and growing.
 The state currently boasts 21.8 million people with more than seven million of those residents living within a three-hour drive of JAXPORT terminals, according to the Florida Office of Economic and Demographic Research.